DonnoDK/fduf/README.md

 `fduf` can either scan only the path given or recursively through sub-directories.

-So, what's the status mister
+So, what's the status mister?
 ---------------------------
 It works, with the following options available:

-- verbose mode, additional info on the scan (filesizes, total number of files considered), and
+- `-v` verbose mode, additional info on the scan (filesizes, total number of files considered), and
-- recursive scanning
+- `-r` recursive scanning

 The following options are considered for future versions:
 - exclude directories with a given name or matching a regular expression, and
 - options for formatting, making it easier to redirect output to other CLI tools

+There's a, currently incomplete, manpage for `fduf` which should tell the same as above.

-How does it work
+How does it work?
 ---------------------------
 Something along the lines of